juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

 this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part2.ipynb and run each code using shift + enter.

+*Warning: expect 10 to 20 minutes for Part 2 Text Analysis to get the results depending on the CPU of your laptop

 *Note: In case you run to a problem with running step2.ipynb on Windows, here is the step-by-step guide to install and fix transformers on Windows:

 Step 1: Activate Your Virtual Environment